actuallyzefe/zeepay-task/readme.md

 When a user logs in successfully, generate an access token and return it in the response to the client

 I store the access token in a cookie

+I define a token validity for each incoming req.
+To check the token is valid or invalid

+And a create a middleware to protect routes from unauthorized users